htcondor/htcondor/docs/version-history/introduction-version-history.rst

 There will usually be two HTCondor versions available at any given time, the stable version, and the development version.
-Gone are the days of “patch level 3”, “beta2”, or any other random words in the version string.
-All versions of HTCondor now have exactly three numbers, separated by “.”
+Gone are the days of "patch level 3", "beta2", or any other random words in the version string.
+All versions of HTCondor now have exactly three numbers, separated by "."

 -  The first number represents the major version number, and will change very infrequently.